 There are some curious characteristics in the flows of the atmospheres and the oceans which we may feel uneasy to understand from our daily intuition.
 Those characteristics are actually caused by the effects of the rotation of planets and the density stratification due to gravity.
 There are also unexpected similarities between the circulations in the terrestrial oceans and in the Jovian and the Saturnian atmospheres.
 In order to understand these circulations in the various planetary atmospheres, it is necessary to investigate the features of flows, vortices, and waves appearing there, and interactions between them.
 In our laboratory, we are studying theoretically and numerically a variety of fluid motions influenced by rotation and stratification as a basis for the understanding of the circulations in the planetary atmospheres.

 3. Computation and information meteorology - development researches on numerical simulation models and numerical data analysis tools -

 Numerical calculation is a very powerful method to study behaviors of geophysical fluids, and meteorology and climate of the planetary atmospheres.
-In our laboratory, by the collaboration with research groups over the country (GFD Dennou Club; http://www.gfd-dennou.org/), we are working on development of numerical models, and utility softwares that are useful to handle huge datasets produced by numerical models.
-By the use of these tools, we are performing a number of simulations and experiments on the super computers in collaboration with the Earth Simulator, NAOJ(National Astronomical Observatory of Japan), ISAS/JAXA (Institute of Space and Astronautical Science/Japan Aerospace Exploration Agency), and NIES (National Institute for Environmental Studies).
+In our laboratory, by the collaboration with research groups over the country (GFD Dennou Club; http://www.gfd-dennou.org/), we are working on the development of numerical models and utility software that are useful to handle huge datasets produced by numerical models.
+By the use of these tools, we are performing a number of simulations and experiments on the supercomputer Fugaku, the Earth Simulator, and supercomputers in NAOJ (National Astronomical Observatory of Japan), ISAS/JAXA (Institute of Space and Astronautical Science/Japan Aerospace Exploration Agency), and NIES (National Institute for Environmental Studies).

 1-1, Rokkodai-cho, Nada-ku, Kobe, Hyogo, Japan, 657-8501